Naver SearchAdvisor — Registration, Sitemap, and Crawl Request: The Complete Guide

 → Submit → Success

-If you have a separate blog/subsite sitemap, submit them one at a time:
+If you keep a separate sitemap for a blog or subsite, you'll want to submit them one at a time:

 https://taystudios.com/sitemap.xml